IzabelLV/Snake-Game/README.md

 # Snake-Game
 The old classic snake game.

-Interesting feature- when the snake eats the fruit it extends.
+Interesting feature- when the snake eats a fruit it extends.

 Preview: